 Bike handlebars are shaped to give the rider three positions where they can comfortably grip - the tops, hoods and drops.

 Tops - these are quite literally as they sound the top straight portion of the handlebars.

-Hoods — the hands grip the break level hoods at the top of the curved portion of the handlebars.
+Hoods - the hands grip the brake level hoods at the top of the curved portion of the handlebars.

 Drops - the hands hold lower down the curve on the dropped or curved section of the handlebars.

 When riding long distances cyclists can suffer pain in the hands and this can be helped with use of gloves and bar tape on the handlebars.
 Varying the position of the hands on the handlebars can also help.